 Alternative 1 (No Action) would not add to or improve the recreational data collection as it exists in its current condition.

+[Note: The no action is what has been implemented through Amendment 15B.
+The final rule (74 FR 58902) for Amendment 15B states: "This final rule, for South Atlantic snapper grouper, requires a private recreational vessel that fishes in the exclusive economic zone (EEZ), if selected by NMFS, to maintain and submit fishing records; requires a vessel that fishes in the EEZ, if selected by NMFS, to carry an observer and install an electronic logbook (ELB) and/or video monitoring equipment provided by NMFS."]
 Data uncertainties and gaps would persist, and MRFSS would remain the main source of recreational landings data.
 Alternative 2 would implement a voluntary logbook for discard characteristics which would provide some data beyond what is currently collected from the recreational sector.
 Because the program would be voluntary and a fishery dependant source of information, it is difficult to predict the level of participation or quality of the information recorded in the logbooks.